spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 Finally, it seems that going promises-all-the-way or flattening the callback pyramid are not worth it.
 Both only increase the complexity.

+The rx.js sample is still a work in progress - it can be made much better.

 <a name="performance-time-and-memory"></a>